artem-istranin/system-design-sandbox/sixt/SIXT.md

       for already large-scale app.
 Therefore, I would go with AWS EKS (Kubernetes) even though deployment complexity is high.
 As a note, next best alternative would be AWS Fargate Elastic Container Service (ECS).
 If we design a startup MVP, I would go with AWS App Runner for easiest fully managed solution.
 3. For Cars/Users/Prices/Rides databases, we will use Postgres SQL as discussed earlier, which we run on Amazon Aurora, since we need strong consistency, ACID transactions for booking the cars and CDC (Change Data Capture) for updating the data.
 4. For User Sessions database, I would prefer using Dynamo DB for logging user sessions, where write throughput and scalability is more important than read latency and, it doesn't need to be strongly relational database.
+5. For MLOps, we are already using EKS, it makes sense to keep ZenML orchestration inside EKS rather than using AWS EMR or SageMaker.
+For large datasets - we can run Apache Spark on EKS.
+We will use MLflow Tracking and Model Registry + Feast feature store as it is natively supported in ZenML.
+Finally, we use Seldon Core to deploy AI models.

 ## Final Design Graph